-During the financial year, the AC also met with the External and Internal Auditors without the presence of Management.
-The AC has reviewed the independence of the External Auditors, Deloitte & Touche, including the scope of non-audit services performed, and has confirmed that the External Auditors are independent.
+During the financial year, the AC also meets with the External and Internal Auditors without the presence of Management.
+Prior to the re-appointment of the External Auditors, the AC assesses their independence based on the guidelines set by the Accounting and Corporate Regulatory Authority.
+The AC has reviewed the independence of the External Auditors, Deloitte & Touche LLP, including the scope of non-audit services performed, and has confirmed that the External Auditors are independent.

-Principle 12 - Internal Controls
+Internal Controls